weewx/weewx/docs_src/quickstarts/redhat.md

 ## Configure `yum`

 The first time you install WeeWX, you must configure `yum` so that it will trust weewx.com, and know where to find the WeeWX releases.
+You must also configure `yum` to use the `epel` repository, since some of the Python modules used by WeeWX are in that repository.

 1. Tell your system to trust weewx.com: